 There are many French language proficiency tests available in Canada,with different formats and applications.
 How do you know which test is suitable for you, based on your application needs and your experience with the language?
 First up, you need to have a working knowledge of what the tests are and how they differ from one another.

 What exactly is the TCF Canada?
 To begin with, the acronym stands for Test de Connaissance du Français.
 The French-language proficiency test meets the standards of Immigration, Refugees, and Citizenship Canada (IRCC).
-The test is suitable for anyone who wants to apply for permanent economic immigration to Canada orfpr Canadian citizenship throughIRCC.The TCF Canada evaluates your reading comprehension, writing, speaking and listening comprehension.
-By focusing on the written word and the spoken word, the test accurately evaluates your proficiency of the French language.In terms of exam format, the TCF Canada includes 39 multiple choice questions for listening comprehension and another 39 multiple choice questions for your reading comprehension.
+The test is suitable for anyone who wants to apply for permanent economic immigration to Canada orfor Canadian citizenship throughIRCC.The TCF Canada evaluates your reading comprehension, writing, speaking and listening comprehension.
+By focusing on the written word and the spoken word, the test accurately evaluates your proficiency in the French language.In terms of the exam format, the TCF Canada includes 39 multiple choice questions for listening comprehension and another 39 multiple choice questions for your reading comprehension.
 Each question has only one correct answer so you will not have to worry about vague or subjective questions.
 To test your speaking, there are three tasks with a progressive range of difficulty.
 The writing component mirrors the speaking component, with another three written tasks that get progressively more challenging as you go along.
 The levels of difficulty line up with standard benchmarks to assess your ability.There are severalbooks and websitesthat will be of use to you when you are preparing for your TCF Canada.If the TCF Canada sounds like the right exam for you, you can also browseour upcomingexam dates for Ashton Testing Services.

 The most important thing to know about the TCF Quebec is that this test is designed and intended only for people who are hoping to settle in the province of Quebec.
 If you are immigrating to any other area of Canada, then the TCF Canada is a more appropriate exam choice.The format of the TFC Quebec is also quite different than the format of the TCF Canada.The test consists of four separate modules to evaluate your proficiency in writing.The oral comprehension module is 25 minutes longand includes 29 questions.The written comprehension module is extended to 45 minutes long, with 29 questions.These two modules are followed up with an assessment of your written expression, which lasts 60 minutes.
 Finally, there is a brief assessment or oral expression, which takes 12 minutes.Does the TCF Quebec sound like the right exam for you?
 Plan ahead and browse our upcoming exam dates for Ashton Testing Services.
 You can also give us a call or send us an email if you have any additional questions about the exam format and preparation.